postlight/headless-wp-starter/README.md

 2. Repeat the installation process.
 If you still have errors, then look for - and remove - other versions of MySQL by following [these "Remove MySQL" instructions](https://coderwall.com/p/os6woq/uninstall-all-those-broken-versions-of-mysql-and-re-install-it-with-brew-on-mac-mavericks).

+3. If you have deployed your WordPress install and are having CORS issues be sure to update `/wordpress/wp-content/themes/postlight-headless-wp/inc/frontend-origin.php` with your frontend origin URL.

 See anything else you'd like to add here?
 Please send a pull request!

 ---